About Bill & Kim Cook

 2016: Bill and Kim, because they wanted to travel extensively in their motorhome, decided to sell a large portion of their single-family rental homes.
 In 2016 & 2017, they sold 28 of their 35 investment properties.
 One of these homes was sold for cash, the rest were sold with owner financing.
 In other words, with the 27 properties they sold and carried back the note, Bill and Kim went from receiving monthly rent checks to receiving monthly mortgage checks.

-2017: They began wintering in Largo, Florida to spend lots of time with Pete Fortunato.
+2017: They began wintering in their motorhome in Largo, Florida to spend lots of time with Pete Fortunato at his world-famous McDonald’s.

 2018: Sold their horse ranch and moved into their motorhome full time and began traveling around the country nonstop.

-2019: Along with Derek and Tracy Dombeck, they formed RV REIA.
+2019: Along with two other investors, they formed RV REIA.
 It meets in June of each year.

 2020: After eight fun-filled years, Captains of the Deal, hosted by Bill, Kim, Dyches Boddiford, Dorsie Boddiford and Pete Fortunato, sailed for the last time.